-For further information, see Chapter 6: Constructing the Hole, Casing & Covering the Test Hole or Dewatering Well and Chapter 7 of the Manual: Annular Space & Sealing.
+For further information, see Chapter 7 of the Manual: Annular Space & Sealing of the Test Holes and Dewatering Wells - Requirements and Best Management Practices.

-If the person installs a multi-level test hole that is scheduled to be abandoned not later than 180 days after the completion of the well's structural stage, then the person constructing the well must meet the Wells Regulation casing, well screen and annular space requirements outlined in Chapter 8 of the Manual: Multi-Level Monitoring Test Holes.
+If the person installs a multi-level test hole, then the person constructing the well must meet the Wells Regulation casing, well screen and annular space requirements outlined in Chapter 8 of the Manual: Multi-Level Monitoring Test Holes.

-Monitoring Wells Under the Records of Site Condition Regulation
+Sample Depths & Well Screens under the Records of Site Condition Regulation